-We also offer our customers an online competency assessment and performance management solution, Competency CompassTM.
-Competency assessment is a requirement of hospitals and healthcare organizations for maintaining accreditation, based on new JCAHO requirements to evaluate, document, and report performance competencies.
-The Competency CompassTM provides an effective means of determining which competencies are associated with each position and evaluating and documenting competency assessments.
-To facilitate this process, a comprehensive dictionary of job profiles used in healthcare organizations is included in Competency CompassTM that lists corresponding competencies associated with each of those jobs.
-This product is intended to facilitate a custom training program of courses available through the HLC that uniquely responds to the needs identified for individual employees.
+We also offer our customers tools to assess competency and manage performance.
+Competency assessment is a requirement of hospitals and healthcare organizations for maintaining accreditation, based on JCAHO requirements to evaluate, document, and report performance competencies.
+Our tools provide an effective means of determining which competencies are associated with each position and evaluating and documenting competency assessments.
+This tool set is intended to facilitate a custom training program of courses available through the HLC that uniquely responds to the needs identified for each employee.